Arachne/Verifier/docs/index.md

 ### Configuration

 Let's say you have some annotation App\MyAnnotation and a handler App\MyAnnotationHandler.
-You have to register the handler as a service in your config.neon, add the arachne.verifier.annotationHandler tag and configure the annotation it handles in tag attributes. *Be sure to use the real annotation classes names.
+You need to register the handler as a service in your config.neon, add the arachne.verifier.annotationHandler tag and configure the annotation it handles in tag attributes. *Be sure to use the real annotation classes names.
 An interface or a parent class will not work.*

 ```yml
 services: